Glycerius: Reign

 Glycerius was without allies, as Gundobad seemingly abandoned him, leaving him with no option but to surrender.
 After Nepos landed at Ostia in June 474, Glycerius abdicated on 24 June 474, in Ravenna, and Nepos assumed the throne.
 The historian John Michael O'Flynn states that the "circumstances surrounding this speedy overthrow are obscure and, at first sight, puzzling", noting that while the forces of Nepos were likely small, Gundobad made no moves to counter them, but rather "disappeared entirely from the Italian scene."
 He speculates that, while Gundobad could have put up stiff resistance, rather than attempting to oppose the imperial legitimacy of Leo, he accepted Leo's authority to reject Glycerius as an imperial colleague and to install one of his own choosing.
 Additionally, Glycerius seems to never have attracted the favor of the Roman Senate or the Gallo-Roman aristocracy, which would make the decision to back him, and therefore alienate both, far less palatable for Gundobad.
 Notably, as king of Burgundy, Gundobad enjoyed warm relations with the Eastern Roman Empire, which he served as a foederatus (treaty subject).
 Mathisen suggests the alternatives that Gundobad was attempting to raise further troops in Gaul, or that he left to ensure he received his inheritance after the death of his father, King Gondioc.

 Later life

-After being deposed, Glycerius was promptly ordained as Bishop of Salona.
+After being deposed, Glycerius was promptly ordained as Bishop of Salona in Dalmatia.
 According to the 5th-century Byzantine historian Malchus, Glycerius had some part in organizing the assassination of Julius Nepos in 480, after Nepos had been forced to flee Italy and was ruling in exile in Dalmatia, although the historical records for the assassination are muddled.
 Glycerius died sometime after 474, possibly in 480.
 He has sometimes been identified with a Glycerius who was Archbishop of Milan by King Odoacer, but this is likely incorrect.
 The source for the promotion of Glycerius to archbishop is an obscure line written by Ennodius, in which he praises an archbishop named Glycerius, among other archbishops of Milan, however, this section seems to have been either corrupted or added later, to identify the archbishop Glycerius with the emperor Glycerius.